SiliconLabs/bluetooth_applications/bluetooth_air_quality_monitor/README.md

 - tVOC (ppb)

-- Air quality that matches with the levels described in the following document: [calculating an actionable indoor air quality index](https://www.breeze-technologies.de/blog/calculating-an-actionable-indoor-air-quality-index/).
+- The health impact of the measured air quality levels is described in the following document: [calculating an actionable indoor air quality index](https://www.breeze-technologies.de/blog/calculating-an-actionable-indoor-air-quality-index/).

 More detailed information can be found in the section [Testing](#testing).

 ### Testing ###

-Upon reset, the application will display the Silicon Labs's logo on the OLED screen for a few seconds.
+Upon reset, the application will display the Silicon Labs logo on the OLED screen for a few seconds.
 Then you can check the measured CO2 and tVOC values on the OLED screen.
 You should expect a similar output to the one below.

 ![OLED display](images/display.png)